 Logo design can work hand-in-hand with web design, so you can package the two services together, or you can offer each service separately.

-Another reason to consider offering logo design as a service is the fact that it can be very lucrative.
+Another reason to consider offering logo design as a service is that it can be very lucrative.

 5. Graphic Design

 Clients who hire you to design a website may benefit from some of these other services, and you could even create packages that include things like a website, logo, brochures, etc.